pdsharma0/bsp2fbx/README.md

 The *unofficial* [BSP v30 spec](http://hlbsp.sourceforge.net/index.php?content=bspdef) and [Quake2 BSP spec](http://www.flipcode.com/archives/Quake_2_BSP_File_Format.shtml) were used as a reference.

-Only these BSP entities having visibile geometries are currently loaded into the FBX scene:
+Only these BSP entities having visible geometries are currently loaded into the FBX scene:
 * [**worldspawn**](https://developer.valvesoftware.com/wiki/Worldspawn) : Contains *brushes* which comprise most of the visible geometry in a map.
 Also contains other information like dependent WAD files and which skybox to use.
 * [**func_wall**](https://developer.valvesoftware.com/wiki/Func_wall) : These are brushes as well but just separated out from worldspawn for some reason.
 * [**func_breakable**](https://developer.valvesoftware.com/wiki/Func_breakable) : These are special brushes which can break.

 ### FBX Scene description

-The FBX file format is quite flexible and defines a [scene](https://help.autodesk.com/view/FBX/2017/ENU/?guid=__files_GUID_4F644045_380D_4B75_A2A3_D39DDE53BEDD_htm) as a hieararchy of [nodes](https://help.autodesk.com/view/FBX/2017/ENU/?guid=__files_GUID_02CF7021_71FF_4F31_A072_291EF86CCA5A_htm).
+The FBX file format is quite flexible and defines a [scene](https://help.autodesk.com/view/FBX/2017/ENU/?guid=__files_GUID_4F644045_380D_4B75_A2A3_D39DDE53BEDD_htm) as a hierarchy of [nodes](https://help.autodesk.com/view/FBX/2017/ENU/?guid=__files_GUID_02CF7021_71FF_4F31_A072_291EF86CCA5A_htm).
 Each node can have many attributes like a mesh, a light, a camera etc.

 The generated FBX contains a *visible_geometries* node under root.
 A node is created for every visible entity in the BSP file described above and added as a child to this node.
 Each such node in-turn has a mesh attribute which was generated from the BSPMODEL referenced by the entity.

 ### Importing FBX file

-The only thing that's needed after importing the FBX file into your favourite DAC software is to **mirror everything in X axis**.
-In Blender, make sure you've selected the complete hiearchy of visible_geometeries before doing the mirror transform.
+The only thing that's needed after importing the FBX file into your favorite DAC software is to **mirror everything in X axis**.
+In Blender, make sure you've selected the complete hierarchy of visible_geometries before doing the mirror transform.
 In UE4, you can mirror a StaticMesh by placing it in your scene, right clicking and select Transform->Mirror->X.

 **Note** : The normals and tangents are exported in the FBX file but generating them again while importing works too.
 This has been tested in both UE4 and Cryengine and is known to reduce a few artifacts.